pschmitt/kubernetes-ssh-backdoor/README.md

 ## Kubeconfig File Naming

-By default, kubeconfig files are pushed to `.kube/config.d/<cluster-name>.yaml` on the bastion host.
+By default, two kubeconfig files are pushed to the bastion host in the `kubeconfigs/` directory:

+1. **`kubeconfigs/<cluster-name>.yaml`** - Uses the public hostname (from `--public-host` or `--host`)
+2. **`kubeconfigs/<cluster-name>-local.yaml`** - Uses `127.0.0.1` (localhost)

-For example, if your cluster name is `acme-corp-prod-cluster`, the file will be:
+For example, if your cluster name is `acme-corp-prod-cluster`, the files will be:
 ```
-~/.kube/config.d/acme-corp-prod-cluster.yaml
+~/kubeconfigs/acme-corp-prod-cluster.yaml        # Uses bastion.example.com:16443
+~/kubeconfigs/acme-corp-prod-cluster-local.yaml  # Uses 127.0.0.1:16443
 ```

+The `-local.yaml` version is useful when accessing from the bastion host itself, while the regular `.yaml` version is for accessing from machines that can reach the bastion.

-You can customize this with:
-- `--kubeconfig-dir` to change the directory (e.g., `kubeconfigs`)
+You can customize the directory with `--kubeconfig-dir` (e.g., `.kube/config.d`)
-- `--kubeconfig-name` to set a specific filename (e.g., `production.yaml`)

 ## Architecture